Apostolique/WisdomDump/README.md

 Things I have learned.

 ## Description
 Not sure what this is meant to be yet.
 For now it will be random useless survival notes.
+While many points might seem to relate to one specific subjects, I think their value comes from how they can be applied to a different subject.

 ## Questions